Jeremy Gardiner: Work themes

-Gardiner seeks to capture the environmental processes that shape the surface of the earth and his vision of landscape reflects the genius loci or sense of place of his subjects.
+Gardiner seeks to capture the environmental processes that shape the surface of the earth, and his vision of landscape reflects the genius loci or sense of place of his subjects.
 His artworks have been compared with those of Paul Nash and Graham Sutherland.
 His paintings are the product of a long engagement with coastal landscapes in Britain.
 He has continued the approach to landscapes of 20th-century St Ives modernist artists such as Peter Lanyon, Ben Nicholson, and John Tunnard.
 Gardiner's landscape subjects have included locations from the Jurassic Coast, especially in Dorset, and the coastline of Cornwall, in southern England.

 Jeremy Gardiner's work Purbeck Light Years used hybrid techniques combining computer animation, painting and drawing, and immersive virtual reality.
 Gardiner also worked on a project Light Years Coast, a virtual recreation of the Jurassic Coast in Dorset.

 Fellowships, grants, and awards

 During 1984-86, Gardiner was a US Harkness Fellow in the MIT Media Lab at the Massachusetts Institute of Technology in the United States.
 Also in 1984, he was awarded a UK Churchill Fellowship.

 Gardiner was the winner of the 2003 Peterborough Art prize for the work Purbeck Light Years.
 In 2013, he was awarded The Discerning Eye ING Art Prize for the work Pendeen Lighthouse Cornwall.

-In 2017, Gardiner was awarded a Senior Fellowship by the UK Higher Education Academy, in 2020 he was awarded an Arts Council England Grant, and in 2022 he was awarded a British Council UK-China Connections through Culture Grant.
+In 2017, Gardiner was awarded a Senior Fellowship by the UK Higher Education Academy; in 2020, he was awarded an Arts Council England Grant; and in 2022, he was awarded a British Council UK-China Connections through Culture Grant.

 Exhibitions

-Gardiner's work has been exhibited widely, including: A Panoramic View at the Pallant House Gallery in Chichester; Exploring the Elemental at The Nine British Art, St James's, London; Shorelines at St Barbe Museum, Lymington; Drawn to the Coast at the Paisnel Gallery, London; and South by Southwest at The Nine British Art, London.
+Gardiner's work has been exhibited widely, including at The Nine British Art, (London), Pallant House Gallery (Chichester), Portland Gallery (London) St Barbe Museum and Art Gallery (Lymington), and Southampton City Art Gallery (Southampton) in the UK.
+He has exhibited in the United Kingdom, China, and Portugal.